Plotting in Python: an overview

 Library Syntax Interactivity Ideal for Weaknesses

-Seaborn Declarative No Statistical EDA Limited for rare plot types
+seaborn Declarative No Statistical EDA Limited for rare plot types

-Bokeh Imperative Yes Live web apps Styling is less intuitive
+bokeh Imperative Yes Live web apps Styling is less intuitive

-Plotly Both Yes Dashboards Static output less flexible
+plotly Both Yes Dashboards Static output less flexible

 Altair Declarative Yes Fast EDA, web Fewer custom options

-Plotnine Declarative No R users Somewhat niche
+plotnine Declarative No R users Somewhat niche